3rdpartyeve/phealng/README.md

 php or webhosting restrictions file_get_contents() isn't available for remote requests.
 You can choose between 'curl' and 'file'.
 Additionly you can set the http method (GET or POST) and set your custom useragent string so CCP can recognize you while you're killing their API servers.
+Keep-Alive keeps the connection open for X seconds, this reduce the tcp/ssl handshake overhead if you're doing multiple api calls.
+The connection will be automatically closed after X seconds or at the end of the script.
+Keep in mind that multiple running connections (different scripts, http calls, etc) can lower interfere with maximum connections per IP on the remote server.
+HTTP Keep-Alive is only available with the curl method.

     require_once "Pheal/Pheal.php";
     spl_autoload_register("Pheal::classload");